 Like elsewhere in America, most people in Winchester use a private automobile to get to work.
 But notably, a substantial number of Winchester‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 Do you like to read, write and learn?
 If you move to Winchester, you'll likely find that many of your neighbors like to as well.
 Winchester is one of the more educated communities in America, with a full 70.24% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Winchester in 2010 was $66,880, which is wealthy relative to Massachusetts and the nation.
 This equates to an annual income of $267,520 for a family of four.

 Winchester is a somewhat ethnically-diverse town.
 The people who call Winchester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Winchester residents report their race to be White, followed by Asian.
-Important ancestries of people in Winchester include Irish, Italian, English, German, Polish and Russian.
+Important ancestries of people in Winchester include Italian, English, German, and Polish.

 Foreign born people are also an important part of Winchester's cultural character, accounting for 15.14% of the town’s population.